 2. Control the Environment

 Many pet owners find it difficult to accept that they are responsible for some of their puppy’s bad behavior.
-Remember that you are in control, so taking responsibility for the environment is crucial.
+Remember that you are in control, so taking responsibility to puppy proof your home is crucial.
 For off-limit rooms, keep the doors closed or put up a pet gate to keep your puppy in designated areas and out of trouble.

 Keep closet doors closed, with shoes, clothes, bags, cell phones, stored away.
 If you have children, make sure they put away their toys and other belongings when done with them.
 If they don’t, they’ll learn pretty quickly when they walk in on the puppy munching away at their favorite toys.